yuvalmGS/gigaspaces-wiki-jekyll/xap97net/getting-partial-results-using-the-projection-api.markdown

 # Specifying a Projection with your Query

-Projections are supported using a depanlinkSqlQuerytengahlink./sqlquery.htmlbelakanglink or depanlinkID Queriestengahlink./id-queries.htmlbelakanglink.
+Projections are supported using a [SqlQuery](./sqlquery.html) or [ID Queries](./id-queries.html).
 Below is a simple example that demonstrates reading a `Person` object where only the 'FirstName' and 'LastName' properties are returned with the query result array.
 All other `Person` properties will not be returned:

 {% highlight java %}
 public class Person